SeeminglyScience/ScriptBlockDisassembler/README.md

 This module should only really ever be used interactively for troubleshooting or exploration.

-The code is also bad.
-Please don't use any of it as an example of what you should do.
+The code is also far from optimal in a lot of places.
+Please don't use it as an example of what you should do.

 ## Can I compile the C#?